georgejecook/roku-log/README.md

 import "pkg:/source/roku_modules/log/LogMixin.brs"
 ```

-### initialize the logging framework
+## initialize the logging framework

 You initialize the log manager, by calling `log.initializeLogManager`, with 2 arguments:

- 1. An array of log transports.
+ 1. An array of strings, with names of transports transports.
 Built in transports are:
-   - log_PrintTransport
+   - log_PrintTransport - prints to telnet output
-   - log_ScreenTransport
+   - log_ScreenTransport - prints to an overlaid screen view
-   - log_NodeTransport
+   - log_NodeTransport - prints to a node, you can check in RALE
+   - log_HTTPTransport - posts logs as json lines, to a http url

  2. The log level
    - 0 error